deployment-helper/webapps/samples/english-prompt.md

-I need to prepare a MCQ for Indian Student on topic Acid, Base, salt
+I need to prepare a MCQ for Indian Student on topic of Noun, Verb and Ad verb

 Indian students are not very good with English words so you need to use as simple as possible easy words.